 Most of the men onboard

-the "Ann" were labourers and they
+the "Ann" were labourers and they were quickly

-of the main road to
+main road to

 The population figures of 1849 show an equal division of membership to the Church of England and the Roman Catholic Church as well as a small number of the Presbyterian faith.
 The Church of England's first church was a wooden structure.
 The cemetery was beside the church and is all that now remains.
 The first church on the Roman Catholic site was a "whare".
 A wooden church was built in 1856.